Digital-Peak/DPDocker/npm/README.md

 ### Build assets
 To build the local assets, execute the following command:

-`./run-build.sh extension [all]`
+`./run-build.sh extension [extension path]`

 Example

 `./run-build.sh Foo`

-The all argument is optional.
-If set it then are also the dependencies built.
+The extension path argument is optional.
+If set it then are only the dependencies built from the passed extension path.
+Can be a relative path to an extension.

 ### Watch assets
 While you are on development, then you don't want to manually build the assets.
 For that a watch script is available which detects file changes and builds only the respective asset, to do so execute the following command: